alissanguyen/bulletin-board-demo/README.md

 ## Upcoming Changes

-- Users can edit single todo
+- Users can remove single sticky
-- Todos prioritizing
-- Todo drag-and-drop
-- Password recovery
-- Improve web visualisation
-- Option to delete multiple todos
+- Option to remove all sticky
+- Ability to add new sticky
-- Personal profile
+- Web authentication

 # New Features!